-Seclusion and therapeutic restraint will not be used as part of an intervention plan.
-They are only used when there is a need to address behaviors that present an immediate danger to the student or others.
+Therapeutic restraint will not be used as part of an intervention plan.
+It is only used when there is a need to address behaviors that present an immediate danger to the student or others.
 They will not be used as a punishment, or to force compliance.
 Rivermont School believes that interventions for students should emphasize prevention and positive behavioral supports.